Sustainability

 To measure the effectiveness of measures to empower human resources, a central aspect of our human resource strategy, we have established indicators related to the diversity of executive officers and managers, as well as employee engagement.
 Through systematic training and promotions, we aim to improve diversity among executive officers and managers, and by setting and carrying out engagement improvement actions, we strive to achieve our targets for enhancing employee engagement.

-- *3Based on survey performed in September concerning the previous year
+3. *3Refers to the survey conducted in September of the previous year

 Workstyles